Phone (269) 925-0616

 March Board of Review Dates are as follows:

-The State Tax Commission announced the inflation rate multiplier or consumer price Index (CPI) for 2023 to be applied to the 2022 taxable value of all the property in the State of Michigan, is 5.0%.
-To learn more about the CPI and it affects your taxes, see STC Bulletin 17 of 2022 or visit the Bureau of Labor and Statistics.
+The State Tax Commission announced the inflation rate multiplier or consumer price Index (CPI) for 2024 to be applied to the 2023 taxable value of all the property in the State of Michigan, is 5.0%.
+The Assessor does not have any control over the Inflation Rate Multiplier.
+This is statewide and mandated by the State of Michigan.
+To learn more about the CPI and how it affects your taxes, see STC Bulletin 16 of 2023 or visit the Bureau of Labor and Statistics.

 Just looking for info?
 Property Information is now available online!
 Click the link below.